ssc134/DarkPad/README.md

 # DarkPad
-A simple alternative to Windows default Notepad with dark mode.
+A simple alternative to Windows default Notepad with dark mode made using Winforms.